andreasklae/website/README.md

 1. Go to your repository Settings → Pages
 2. Set Source to "GitHub Actions"
+3. (Custom domain) Set Custom domain to `www.andreasklaeboe.com` and verify DNS
-3. The workflow will automatically deploy on push to main branch
+4. The workflow will automatically deploy on push to main branch
-4. Your site will be available at `https://yourusername.github.io/website/`
+5. Your site will be available at `https://www.andreasklaeboe.com`

 ## Data & Assets